alainchiasson/12factor-app/PITCHME.md

 [Backing services](https://12factor.net/backing-services)
 ===============================================

-The code for a twelve-factor app makes no distinction between local and third party services
+app makes no distinction between local and third party services.
+Loose coupling

 accessed via a URL or other locator/credentials stored in the config

+Example a MySQL database is a resource; two MySQL databases are two distinct resources.

 ```
 mysql://auth@host/db